luizpvas/explicit/README.md

 "value" # strings work like a literal specs, so you can use this shorter syntax.
 ```

-A literal value behaves similar to inclusion with a single value.
+A literal value behaves similar to an enum with a single value.
 Useful for
 matching against multiple specs in [`one_of`](#one-of).

 ### Nilable